 McCabe, L.A., & Frede, E. (2007, December).Challenging Behaviors and the Role of Preschool Education.(Preschool Policy Brief Issue 16).Rutgers, NJ:National Institute for Early Education Research.http://nieer.org/resources/policybriefs/16.pdf.

-Searchable Keywords: early care and education, pre-kindergarten, family child care, family friend and neighbor care
+Selected Keywords: early care and education, child care, pre-kindergarten, family child care, family friend and neighbor care, program evaluation

 The information on this bio page is taken from the CHE Annual Report.